Deploying images

 - Driver injection failures are deliberately non-fatal: the OS still boots, just without that pack.

 - Every deploy is recorded in the audit trail with technician, machine serial, model, image, profile, duration, and result.
+The completed PE session log is uploaded before the reboot prompt.

 Requirements and limits